0xSP3C14LN1NJ4/CryptoPortfolioTracker/README.md

 This Crypto Portfolio Tracker helps you keep track of your current balances, see your transaction history, see your transfer history and make trades.

+**This project is made for accounts on Gemini and the main currency used is Canadian dollars (CAD).**

 ## Installation and usage
 - Clone this repository